 - Showering and getting dressed even if you aren’t leaving the house.

 - Eating meals at the same time each day.

-Reserve Your Bed For Sleep
+Reserve Your Bed for Sleep

 Sleep experts emphasize the importance of creating an association in your mind between your bed and sleep.
-For this reason, they recommend that sleep and sex be the only activities that take place in your bed.
+For this reason, they often recommend that sleep and sex be the only activities that take place in your bed.

 This means that working-from-home shouldn’t be working-from-bed.
 It also means avoiding bringing a laptop into bed to watch a movie or series.

 On any given night, if you find that you’re having a hard time sleeping, don’t spend more than 20 minutes tossing and turning.
 Instead, get out of bed and do something relaxing in very low light, and then head back to bed to try to fall asleep.

 Frequently changing your sheets, fluffing your pillows, and making your bed can keep your bed feeling fresh, creating a comfortable and inviting setting to doze off.
 If you’ve been thinking of refreshing your bedroom setup with a new bed, make sure to choose the best mattress for your body type and preferences and consider looking for any other sleep accessories that need an upgrade.

 Exposure to light plays a crucial role in helping our bodies establish a stable sleep pattern, and it also promotes multiple other aspects of health.
 However, the timing and type of light exposure is important.

 Natural light has the strongest effect on your circadian rhythm , and getting daylight exposure early in the day can help normalize your body’s internal clock.
 Even if the pandemic causes disruptions to daily life, certain steps may help create light-based cues to support healthy sleep: